Friendships Across Generations: The Powerful Benefits of Younger Pals

 Their friendship began online – playing Words with Friends, a scrabble like game.
 They ended up playing hundreds of games together and started discussing current events and their lives.

 They eventually met in person and experienced a natural easy friendship – nothing like what you might expect from this study in opposites.

 4. A Crusty 83-Year-Old Improves His Health and Overall Well Being

 Bill Teoh was the stereotype of a grumpy old man – relishing his time alone.
 “I really don’t fancy any extra company,” he said.
 He strongly believed that everything was better when he was young and that the youth of today are wasting their time on nothing but video games.

-After the 10 week experiment, young Maldini scored hugely better on tests of his self esteem.
-And, Teoh not only warmed to friendships, becoming more open, he also saw rather miraculous improvements in his health.
-At the end of the study, Teoh saw gains in his mental dexterity, processing speed and fitness.
-In the sit- and stand- test he went from 8 repetitions in 30 seconds, to 15 repetitions.
+After the 10-week experiment, young Maldini scored hugely better on tests of his self esteem.
+Teoh not only warmed to friendships and becoming more open, he also saw rather miraculous improvements in his health.
+At the end of the study, Teoh saw gains in his mental dexterity, processing speed, and fitness.
+In the sit and stand test, he went from eight repetitions in 30 seconds, to 15 repetitions.

-Watch their story here.
+Watch their story below.
 Or, read more details.

 5. If You Like Someone, Make Them Your Friend